Business Ideas

 1. Talk to Customers First, Build Second

-Most founders build in isolation, then try to find customers.
+Most founders build in isolation, then look for customers.
 Reverse this:

 - Talk to 50-100 potential customers before writing code